pnimtsovych/WriteUp/The Accursed Lego Bin(UMassCTF 2026)/WriteUp.md

 encrypted/scrambled flag in hex: flag = a9fa3c5e51d4cea498554399848ad14aa0764e15a6a2110b6613f5dc87fa70f17fafbba7eb5a2a5179

+### How is the seed formed

+#### Explain:

+I_LOVE_RNG is converted to a number

+this number is encrypted with RSA

+the result becomes the seed

+then the seed is encrypted again with enc_seed

+### How is the flag encrypted

+#### Explain:

+the flag is converted to bits

+the bits are shuffled 10 times for each step random.seed(seed * (i + 1)) is used

+so if you restore the seed, you can repeat the permutations

 In the task, we were given an archive with a Python script where the message and flag are shuffled using `random.shuffle`, and RSA is used to generate the seed.